The Role of Inner Halo Angular Momentum (Spin) in Shaping Dark Matter Bars in Milky Way Analogs: Introduction

 where $J$ is the specific angular momentum, $M$ is the virial mass, and $R_{\mathrm{vir}}$ is the virial radius.
 In the standard $\Lambda$CDM cosmological model, $\lambda$ follows a lognormal distribution, with a typical value around 0.035 \citep{2001ApJ...555..240B}.
 This parameter quantifies the rotation of the DM halo and is known to significantly affect disk morphology by regulating the exchange of angular momentum between the disk and the halo.\\ The structural integrity and density of the inner region of the parent DM halo change in response to the dynamical evolution with the stellar bars.
-The stellar bars have been observed to trap DM in \enquote{bar} like orbits and consequently form DM bars \citep{2005NYASA1045..168A,2006ApJ...648..807B,2006ApJ...644..687C,2007MNRAS.377.1569A,2013MNRAS.429.1949A,2021ApJ...915...23C,2024Galax..12...27M}.\\ The dark matter bar is shorter than its stellar counterpart \citep{2007MNRAS.377.1569A}.
+The stellar bars have been observed to trap DM in `bar' like orbits and consequently form DM bars \citep{2005NYASA1045..168A,2006ApJ...648..807B,2006ApJ...644..687C,2007MNRAS.377.1569A,2013MNRAS.429.1949A,2021ApJ...915...23C,2024Galax..12...27M}.\\ The dark matter bar is shorter than its stellar counterpart \citep{2007MNRAS.377.1569A}.
 The DM bars are also significantly weaker in amplitude than the stellar bar, although the stellar and DM bar co-evolve synchronously and exhibit coupled dynamical behaviour.
 The halos with an initial spin parameter $\lambda$, appear to have a greater acceleration on the bar instability than non-rotating halos \citep{Long2014,Saha2013}. \\ Previous studies demonstrated that with increasing the spin parameter of the halo, the triggering of bar formation happens earlier in time than low-rotating or non-rotating halos \citep{Saha2013,collier_dark_2019,kataria_effects_2022}.
 The retrograde halo displays late triggering of bars.
 The DM bar exhibits similar behaviour to the stellar bar in both prograde and retrograde halos across all the models, as it forms as a dynamic response to the co-evolution of halo and baryonic matter.
 Over time the barred galaxy has been shown to lose angular momentum to host halos \citep{Athanassoula2003,MartinezValpuesta2006,Berentzen2007,VillaVargas2009,VillaVargas2010} and performs it mainly by resonance interaction \citep{Athanassoula2003,MartinezValpuesta2006,Dubinski2009, Chiba2024-bh}.
 The angular momentum transfer between halo and disk is affected by different initial halo spin, which subsequently influences not only the bar formation in the stellar disk but also the DM bar.\\ DM bars remain relatively less explored in the context of galaxy dynamics compared to stellar bars.
 Studying the evolution of the DM bar allows us to investigate previously unexplored dynamical processes and helps to bridge the gaps in our existing knowledge of galaxy dynamics; mainly about the dark matter distribution in the galaxy.
-In this study, we try to focus on the development of the DM bar in haloes with varying spin parameter, both in prograde and retrograde rotation with respect to the stellar disk.\\ Here, we try to investigate (1) How does the spin parameter affects the onset of the DM bar formation and evolution of its strength?(2) As we have seen, buckling affects the strength of the stellar bar, does it also affect the DM bar and how it evolves after the event?(3) How the initial spin parameter of the parent DM halo influences the evolutionary characteristics of the DM bar, such as its the pattern speed and angular evolution with the stellar over time?
-(4) To study the morphological evolution of the DM bar under the influence of different initial spin $(\lambda)$ of the DM halo.
+In this study, we try to focus on the development of the DM bar in haloes with varying spin parameter, both in prograde and retrograde rotation with respect to the stellar disk.\\ Here, we try to investigate (1) How does the spin parameter affects the onset of the DM bar formation, its strength, and morphological evolution?
+(2) As we have seen, buckling affects the strength of the stellar bar, does it also affect the DM bar and how it evolves after the event?
+(3) How does the initial spin parameter of the parent DM halo influence the evolutionary characteristics of the DM bar, such as its pattern speed and angular evolution with the stellar over time?